ebassi/2017-guadec/continuous.rst

 -----------------------------------------

 .. note::
-   As a community, we end up splitting off components instead of centralising functionality; we prefer delegation and composition to piling API inside single points of failure.
-We like small components because we value the design philosophy that allows us to provide choice to our users, and the ability to compose an OS tailored to their needs.
+   As a community, we consciously end up splitting off components instead of centralising functionality; we prefer delegation and composition to piling API inside single points of failure.

+   We like small components because we value the design philosophy that allows us to provide choice to our users, and the ability to compose an OS tailored to their needs, via loosely connected interfaces.

 ----